 - medications to apply or take orally to aid healing and reduce the risk of infection

 - specific concerns to look for at the surgical site(s) or in your general health

 - when to follow-up with your medical practitioner.

 Australian Breast Device Registry and Breast Implant Registry

 In May 2015, the ‘opt in’ Breast Implant Registry ceased to register new patients.
 However, the Australian Society of Plastic Surgeons has continued to maintain the Breast Implant Registry legacy data and to administer patient access to their data stored on the registry.

 The Commonwealth-funded Australian Breast Device Registry (ABDR) superseded the Breast Implant Registry.
 It is run by Monash University and follows best practice in registry science.
 The ABDR aims to record and track all breast devices implanted in Australia, as well as any adverse events associated with those devices, to help medical practitioners improve their patient outcomes.
 For more information on how to participate, visit the Australian Breast Device Registry website.

 Participating in the registry is important to help with your ongoing health and safety.
 Ask your medical practitioner for more information.

 Careful review of scientific research conducted by independent groups has found no proven link between breast implants and autoimmune or other systemic diseases.

-If you have silicone implants, you may need to visit your surgeon regularly to make sure the implants are functioning properly and are not leaking.
-An ultrasound or MRI screening may be used to assess the condition of your breast implants.
+If you have silicone implants, you may need to visit your medical practitioner regularly to make sure the implants are functioning properly and not leaking.
+They may use an ultrasound or MRI to assess the condition of your breast implants.